kapishverma/IMDb_Clone/README.md

 }
 ```
 * This function is used to add(or append) favorite and watchList movies inside favorite and watchlist div ,and
-* and movie's id as key and ("W" for watchlist, "F" for favorite) value pair inside localStorage
+* add movie's id as key and ("W" for watchlist, "F" for favorite) value pair inside localStorage
-* first it check, is the movie already present in favorite or watchlist
+* first it check, is the movie already present in favorite or watchlist?
 * if not, only then it will call **create_and_append_list(** pass, element **)** function to append.

 ---